Robin Robin: Production

-Development

 In November 2019, Aardman Animations and Netflix announced they would co-produce the half-hour stop-motion animated musical special Robin Robin, directed by Dan Ojari and Mikey Please from a script written by Ojari, Please, and Sam Morrison and Sarah Cox producing the special.

-Casting

-In December 2020, Bronte Carmichael, Richard E Grant, Gillian Anderson, and Adeel Akhtar were cast in the special.
+In December 2020, Bronte Carmichael, Richard E. Grant, Gillian Anderson, and Adeel Akhtar were cast in the special.

-Filming

 In November 2019, it was announced that filming would start in 2020 and unlike most Aardman stop-motion projects would use needle felting instead of plasticine.

-Music

 In December 2020, The Bookshop Band was revealed as the composers with directors Dan Ojari and Mikey Please doing the lyrics for the songs.
 The orchestra was composed by the Bristol Ensemble.

 Release

 On 22 November 2019, the special was expected to be released in 2020.
 The special premiered on 27 November 2021 in Asia, and on the 24th in North America.
 On 17 June 2021, the official trailer was released confirming the release date.
 The short was part of the world touring screening The Animation Showcase 2021.